MARKETING ANALYTICS2025-12-09

 Editorial content

 What a customer is currently reading is also a pointer.
-What’s more, articles read online can also indicate at what stage a buyer is.
+What’s more, articles read online can also indicate a buyer's stage.

-If he is simply browsing and looking up articles about smartwatches, he is still at the research stage.
+If he is browsing and researching articles about smartwatches, he is still in the research stage.
 When he starts reading about specific watch brands, he is almost ready to buy.

 Advertiser content

-Again, the very type of ads that people are clicking on can tell you what they are looking out for.
+Again, the very types of ads people click on can tell you what they are looking for.

 All of this monitoring and deduction can now be entrusted to AI-driven programs, to collect and collate, to take proactive action.
-All of which will elevate the customer’s experience and improves business results.
+All of which will elevate the customer’s experience and improve business results.